Royal Stuart Society: Leadership

-As of 2023, the Governor-General is Murray Beauclerk, 14th Duke of St. Albans, a descendant of Stuart monarch King Charles II and his mistress, Nell Gwyn, through their illegitimate son, Charles Beauclerk, 1st Duke of St. Albans.
-His son, Charles Beauclerk, Earl of Burford, is also a Vice-President of the Society.
+Until his death in 2026, the Governor-General was Murray Beauclerk, 14th Duke of St Albans, a descendant of Stuart monarch King Charles II and his mistress, Nell Gwyn, through their illegitimate son, Charles Beauclerk, 1st Duke of St Albans.
+His son, Charles Beauclerk, 15th Duke of St Albans, was appointed to succeed him as Governor-General in July 2026.

 Other Vice-Presidents of the Royal Stuart Society include: